 Sign for Your Delivery

-Once your thorough inspection has been completed and you’ve noted any problems on the Proof of Delivery (POD) form, go ahead and sign it.
+Once an inspection has been completed, note any problems on the Proof of Delivery (POD) form.
+After that you are free to sign for it.

 Carriers will not accept signing a Said to Contain (STC) on the POD.
 Neither will they accept a Subject to Inspection (STI) on the POD.
 Doing either of these things may cause problems in the case of a future claim.
 This is why it is so important to inspect the shipment thoroughly before signing.